ForEvolve/forevolve.github.io/_posts/en/2017-08-30-design-patterns-web-api-service-and-repository-part-6.md

 ---
-title:  "Design Patterns: Asp.Net Core Web API, services, and repositories"
+title: 'Design Patterns: Asp.Net Core Web API, services, and repositories'
-subtitle: "Part 6: the NinjaController and the ninja sub-system"
+subtitle: 'Part 6: the NinjaController and the ninja sub-system'
 date: 2017-08-30 00:00:00 -0500
-post-img: "//cdn.forevolve.com/blog/images/articles-header/2017-07-00-asp-net-core-design-patterns.png"
+post-img: '//cdn.forevolve.com/blog/images/articles-header/2017-07-00-asp-net-core-design-patterns.png'
 lang: en
 categories: en/articles
 tags:
     - Design Patterns
     - Asp.Net Core
     - Web API
     - MVC
     - C#
     - Unit Test
     - XUnit
 proficiency-level: Intermediate
+updates:
+    - { date: 2019-07-02, description: 'Fix the "UpdateAsync - Should_return_BadRequestResult" code snippet.' }
 ---

 In the previous articles, we covered all the patterns needed to create a system where each responsibility is isolated.